 The US Census reported, based on its 2000 census data, that Duxbury's population was just over 14,200.
 In addition, it's geographic coverage are was reported at 37.62 sq miles of which 23.75 sq miles was land and 13.87 sq miles was water.
 To view how these statistics compare with other communities on the South Shore and to Massachusetts in general, click here.

 If you are considering relocating to Duxbury or the surrounding area and you'd like to learn more information about the town, the South Shore region or Massachusetts in general, the Commonwealth of Massachusetts provides a wealth of information online.
 For further information on Duxbury, as a community, the town's web site is very helpful but you can also visit the state's community profile for Duxbury.
 If you are searching for information on the Massachusetts public education system, check out what's available on the Commonwealth's educational profiles site.
 Furthermore, if it is general knowledge about the Bay State, a great place to start is the Commonwealth of Massachusetts web site.
-There's even a recent article in South Shore Living magazine (2010) that you might find interesting.

 Click here to search current real estate in Duxbury, MA.